divvydev/ripple-client/README.md

-# Ripple Trade client
+# Divvy Trade client

 ## Overview
-The Ripple Trade client is an open-source GUI for the Ripple network that facilitates the peer-to-peer exchange of any store of value.
+The Divvy Trade client is an open-source GUI for the Divvy network that facilitates the peer-to-peer exchange of any store of value.
 It’s the only platform where you can trade between stores of value spanning fiat, cryptocurrencies, commodities, and unusual assets like pre-1965 silver dimes.

 [Ripple Labs](https://ripplelabs.com) is the core team behind the project.
 For more information on the Ripple protocol, please visit our [wiki](https://ripple.com/wiki/).